Festliches Nürnberg: Background

 Since the formation of the Nazi Party in 1923, annual rallies had taken place at Nuremberg, mainly orchestrated by the Minister for Popular Enlightenment and Propaganda Joseph Goebbels.
 The Nazi party also called upon architect Albert Speer to create a number of spectacles to inspire the German population.
 The 8th and 9th of these rallies were known as the "Rally of Honor" (Reichsparteitag der Ehre) and the "Rally of Labor" (Reichsparteitag der Arbeit) respectively for 1937 and 1938.
 The rally for 1939 would be known as the "Rally for Peace" but was postponed indefinitely as war approached in September 1939.

-The film followed the much longer Riefenstahl films of 1933 and 1934 and the reason for the smaller movie is not known.
+The reasons for scaling down the film compared to the much longer Riefenstahl films of 1933 and 1934 are not known.
 Many of the film sequences follow Riefenstahl quite closely, such as the introduction using aerial shots of the city of Nuremberg.
 The score uses Richard Wagner's Die Meistersinger von Nürnberg for musical accompaniment.